MrQuarters1/VECTR-Modules/storagepool.md

 ```
 Do you see the same file?
 (Yes/No)

-### Reflection Question
+### Reflection Questions
 - What does this confirm about how storage pools work across systems?
+- Why is shared visibility important in real-world environments?

 ## Step 9: Unmount Storage
 Clean up by disconnecting the storage.